Top 5 4th Quarter Trades of RI - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were RITHOLTZ WEALTH MANAGEMENT’s top five trades of the quarter.
+According to GuruFocus data, these were RIVERSEDGE ADVISORS, LLC’s top five trades of the quarter.

-RITHOLTZ WEALTH MANAGEMENT reduced their investment in NAS:SHY by 3,190,714 shares.
-The trade had a 13.76% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $80.83.
+During the quarter, RIVERSEDGE ADVISORS, LLC bought 136,758 shares of ARCA:VEA for a total holding of 1,083,557.
+The trade had a 1.86% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $40.11.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.